 "Hey kid, swords, even strange ones like yours, are forbidden to commoners.
 Do you not you know the law?"

 "What law, tinhead?"
 Frankly, I don't like being told what I can and can't do in a foreign place, so I shrugged him off.
 The guy apparently didn't like that, and knocked me down with the shaft of his spear.
 I hit the ground hard, but got back up and drew my sword, the crowd making a circle around us.
-My attacker, a soldier of some kind, seemed to like the idea of giving them a show and chuckled, "Alright, if you want me to spill your insides on the street, I'll be happy to oblige."
+My attacker, a soldier of some kind, seemed to like the idea of giving them a show and chuckled, "Alright, if you want me to spill your insides on the street, I shall be happy to oblige."

 I ran forward, bringing my sword down in an arc.
 The soldier was ready, blocking my attack with ease.
 I came again with a swing from below, only to be blocked again.
 Then, to my great surprise, the tip of the spear glowed with a green energy, and he pointed it at me.
 Suddenly, I was thrown into a cart as a ball of energy hit me in the chest.
 The impact left me dazed, but I struggled back to my feet, the soldier clearly amused.